noelarroyo1/guessing-game/README.md

 1. download vscode
 2. download liveserver plugin to vscode
+3. open index.html file and click 'go live' in your code editor
-3. mess around with the game
+4. mess around with the game!

 That's it!